TEE-Attestation/snp_pytools/README.md

 ```
 python verify.py -f path/to/report.bin -c path/to/certs/directory [-d] [-v]
 ```
-or if installed with pip use `snp-verify ...`.
+or if installed with pip use `sev-verify ...`.

 - `-f` or `--file`: Path to the attestation report file (default: report.bin)
 - `-c` or `--certs`: Path to the directory containing certificates (default: ca)